 Manual people counting through pen and paper or a mechanical tally counter is only well-suited to provide daily traffic counts.
 It’s harder to use these manual techniques to track hourly traffic or real-time occupancy.
 A tally counter application, such as the SafeEntry system, can count traffic in real time across many entrances and provide data for further analysis.

-Automatic occupancy monitoring systems, like the SafeCount hardware and software, offer much deeper reporting and analysis.
+Automatic occupancy monitoring systems, offer much deeper reporting and analysis.
 For example, the Vector 4D sensor can track the heights of visitors with incredible accuracy.
 This measurement can help you estimate how many children and adult visitors you receive.

 Outside of capacity tracking, automatic people counters have the most reporting capabilities.
 They can link to the VisiCount people counting software, which provides a wealth of custom reports.
 View graphs of your visitors throughout the day or across specific date ranges.
 Compare visitor counts at various locations or entrances, and drill down into the traffic data at a particular site.
 Weather and Special Events Reports analyze your traffic based on some of the factors that affect visitor patterns.

 Comparing the costs of manual vs. automatic people counters can get kind of tricky.
 While there’s little upfront investment to use a manual counting system, you’re paying a constant price in the form of hourly wages.
 If you have many entrances or locations, manual counting can get very costly over time.

 Installing an automatic people counter will require an upfront expenditure.
 That investment will pay for itself over time.
 You won’t have to pay employees to count your traffic, and you get more reliable data and reporting.
 The improved accuracy and sophisticated insights help you make better decisions for your business.
 By optimizing staffing, you’re not paying for more coverage during ordinarily slow times.
 By understanding your conversion rates, you can make incremental improvements over time that lead to more sales.